RalfiSlask/Fullstack-QuirkReads/README.md

 1. Download or clone the repository.
 2. Install the necessary dependencies by running `npm install`.
-3. Start the frontend application using `npm run dev`-
+3. Start the frontend application using `npm run dev`.
 4. Start the backend using `nodemon start` or `node start`.
 5. Setup envs according to example.env.
 6. Connect to mongoDB database.

 ## App Description

-The Quirks Reads web application is simulating a webshop for books.
+The Quirks Reads web application is simulating a webshop for childrens books.
+It got vibrant colors, fun logos and a big selection of books with funny names!

 ### Features

 - **Login form**: User can login with stored password and mail.
 - **Create account**: User can create a new account with password, email and name.
 - **Cart**: Features a cart.
-- **Purchase books**: User can add books to cart.
+- **Purchase books**: Add books to cart
-- **Place Order**: User can place an order for the books in cart.
+- **Place Order**: Can place an order for everything in the cart
-- **View orders**: User can view placed orders.
+- **View orders**: Users can view their placed orders
 - **Filter by categories**: User can filter books by categories.

 ## Author